SierraRhodes/rwb/README.md

 11:25: Watch videos how how to import 3D models from Blender and use it with Three.Js 11:52 Look up wireframes and try to create one

+Sept 7
+10:00: Work on Login/Logout funcntionality
+10:15: Use Authentication from Firestore
+11:30: Create basic splash page
+12:02: Create a database
+12:14: Troubleshoot adding new story to the user's list of stories

 ```